UmeanNever/CNN_DCNN_text_classification/README.md

 2. Do predictions on your test text based on your trained model.
 See usage in test mode.
 3. You can also tune the parameters in the tuning mode.
 So far, it only supports hidden layer size tuning in CNN.
 You can add more parameters to tune by modifying the function model_evaluate in DCNN.py easily

+**(If you just want to see an example, try directly do predictions using my trained model and test data.
+See Sample Usage for testing for datails)**

 ## Usage:
 ```